 How many refugees live in Heidelberg?

-There are two groups of refugees in Heidelberg:
+There are two refugees types in Heidelberg:

 Refugees allocated to the local authority:

 Heidelberg currently has around 450 refugees who have been allocated to the city of Heidelberg by Baden-Wurttemberg as part of agreement to take in refugees on an obligatory basis.
 The city provides them with food and accommodation.